 Long Branch Tasting Room

 It is not easy keeping up with east coast Napa Valley tasting rooms.
-Their Red Bank Tasting Room is now closed and obviously we need to make another trip out to New Jersey to visit their current tasting experience at Avenue Le Club in the town of Long Branch, NW.
+Their Red Bank Tasting Room is now closed and as is the tasting room that was opened following the closure of the Red Bank Tasting room.
+We will make another trip out to New Jersey if a new tasting room opens.

 Fox Business News Interview